1. Academic Validation

 Abstract

 The liver and kidney are important tissues for ammonium (NH4+/NH3) metabolism and excretion.
 The rhesus B glycoprotein (RhBG) is a membrane protein expressed in liver and kidney with similarity to NH4+ transporters found in Microorganisms, Plants and Animals.
 In the kidney, RhBG is predominantly localized to basolateral membranes of distal tubule epithelia, including connecting tubules and collecting ducts.
-These epithelia display mainly electroneutral ammonium transport, in contrast to other tubular sites, where net NH4+ transport occurs.
+These epithelia display mainly electroneutral ammonium transport, in contrast to Other tubular sites, where net NH4+ transport occurs.
 In accordance with its localization, human RhBG mediates saturable, electroneutral transport of the ammonium analogue methylammonium when heterologously expressed in Xenopus oocytes.
 Uptake of methylammonium saturates with a Km = 2.6 mm.
 Methylammonium uptake is inhibited by ammonium and this inhibition saturates with a Ki approximately 3 mm.
 Electric current measurements and intracellular pHi determinations suggest that RhBG acts as an electroneutral NH4+ -H+ exchanger.

 Figures